pcmquizon/cmsc128-ay2015-16-assign002-c/README.md

 ###It has the following functions:

 1. **int getHammingDistance(string str1, string str2)**
-	* <p>Given two strings str1 and str2 of same length (length must never be 0 or negative!), the Hamming Distance of those two strings are the number of inversions per character need to transform str1 to str2 or vise-versa.
-Simply put, the Hamming Distance of two strings is the number of characters that differ in ith position from position 1 to strlen(str1).</p>
+	* <p>Given two strings str1 and str2 of same length (length must never be 0 or negative!), the Hamming Distance of those two strings are the number of inversions per character need to transform str1 to str2 or vise-versa. </p>
+	* <p>Simply put, the Hamming Distance of two strings is the number of characters that differ in ith position from position 1 to strlen(str1).</p>

 	Example:
 	```